gsa-oes/office-of-evaluation-sciences/_projects/2302-ARP-ACA.md

 Interventions providing enrollment support tended to be more effective than those providing information alone.
 Support-based interventions increased enrollment by 2 percentage points, while information-based interventions increased enrollment by 0.6 percentage points.

-<b>Figure 1.</b> Support-based interventions increased ACA enrollment more than information alone, based on a meta-analysis covering 58 interventions
+<b>Figure 1</b>
+<i>Support-based Interventions Increased ACA Enrollment More Than Information Alone, Based On A Meta-analysis Covering 58 Interventions</i>
 <img src="{{ '/assets/img/project-images/2302-aca-results-graph.svg' | prepend: site.baseurl }}" alt="Support-based interventions increased ACA enrollment more than information alone, based on a meta-analysis covering 58 interventions" width="1500">

 From this, we learned that outreach interventions can increase take-up.
 Increasing enrollment through addressing administrative burdens will be most effective when focused on providing information and support, rather than information alone.